Hawo-world/Hawo-world/README.md

 ### 😼 Welcome!

-I’m **Harm**,  Founder and Programmer | 🎓Masters Student Dual Majoring in Computer & Data Science.
+I’m **Harm**,  Founder and Developer | 🎓Masters Student Dual Majoring in Computer & Data Science.

 Guided by a passion for leadership and innovation; I build, experiment, and share open-source projects focused on **cybersecurity, threat intelligence, & digital forensics.**